-Since the last Authority meeting, R & A staff published seventy-five (75) Juvenile Justice System county profiles to the Authority's website making them available for download.
+Since the last Authority meeting, R & A staff published the final seven (7) Juvenile Justice System county profiles for the Authority's website.
+All 102 profiles are now available for download.
+Staff also published and contributed to several other reports and articles: